emmajanedrews/base-template/_posts/2018-01-26-how-to-get-through-a-dramatic-career-change.md

 {% include pullquote.html %}
 {: .present-before-paste}

-Next, don’t just sit back and wait.
+Next, **don’t just sit back and wait**.
 Be proactive.
 There are tools on LinkedIn that allow you to say you are open to opportunities.
 You don’t need to make a change in the next day or two, but you can be proactive and leave your door cracked open a little bit.
 {: .present-before-paste}

 You can do that by making contact with recruiters or talking to people you value within the industry.
 Talk to people who are where you aspire to be.
 Always be networking.
 {: .present-before-paste}

-Finally, make sure that you take some time to decompress between roles.
-Whether that means taking a week before starting your new job or adding a couple days to a weekend, I think it’s very important that you take the time to decompress and close that chapter in your life.
+Finally, **make sure that you take some time to decompress between roles.** Whether that means taking a week before starting your new job or adding a couple days to a weekend, I think it’s very important that you take the time to decompress and close that chapter in your life.
 You can also take that time to get excited about your next chapter.
 {: .present-before-paste}

 If you have any other questions, just give me a call or send me an email.
 I would be happy to help you!